 She also likes this Bordeaux shade, which belongs to the oh-so-classic family of deep autumnal reds.
 It's not totally traditional, though.
 Unlike other wine-colored polishes, it has a subtle shimmer finish that catches light in the prettiest way.

 This shade from cruelty-free and vegan brand Tenoverten is described as "canyon clay."
 We think it's the perfect rosy-brown color for anyone who considers themselves to be a naturalist, or anyone who remains nostalgic for the '90s.

 Erin also recommends this unique burnt orange shade, called Tang Bang.
-It's a new shade from Smith & Cult that sits somewhere right between pumpkin orange and burnt umber.
+This color from Smith & Cult sits somewhere right between pumpkin orange and burnt umber.
 In other words, it has autumn written all over it.
 Does anyone else think it's subtly reminiscent of a '70s color palette?
 We do, and we're not mad about it.

 Here's another shade of nail polish we're guessing you've never seen before (or if you have, then you haven't seen it quite like this).
 The hue, which is called Peaceful Paranoia, is a creamy mauve shade that comes complete with a holographic magenta finish.
 It's so pretty, so fresh, and so on-trend.

 In the bottle, this polish looks like liquified emerald green Italian marble.
 Rest assured that it looks the same after having dried on the nails.
 It's clear whey Erin swears by it.
 After all, it's bold, but not overwhelming, and dramatic, but not ostentatious.
 (This item is no longer in stock—we suggest Smith & Cult Nailed Lacquer in Darjeeling Darling in replacement).